Ahmed-Gaper/ahmed-gaper.github.io/content/Blog/My GSoC Win.md

 If a student is selected, they spend their summer (about three months) working on that project under the guidance of mentors from the organization.
 The mentors provide help and feedback, making it a great learning experience.
 In return for successfully completing their project, the student receives a stipend from Google.
 It's a way for students to gain real-world experience, get paid, and contribute to software that people all over the world use.

 So, you find an organization and a project from the ones that want to participate in GSoC, and then you submit a proposal explaining how you will implement it.

+#### The Leap After Acceptance

+Being accepted feels like a leap into the future.
+For about three months in the summer, you work on a real-world project with a mentor guiding you.
+The experience of seeing how a professional team and an organization’s workflow operate will push your software career to a new level.
+And when you **learn** about the stipend, your eyes will light up.

 ### The Starting Point